Wednesday, 30 July 2025

 Seijo Corty: My Neaby Train Observation Deck

-View from the train observation deck of Seijo Corty shopping mall
+View from the train observation deck at Seijo Corty Shopping Mall

-I am not a native English speaker, so, posting blogs in English is a good opportunity to learn foreign language.
-I recently learnt a proverb, "It's hard to see what is right under your nose".
-I would like to memorize this proverb using a real example.
+I am not a native English speaker, so posting blogs in English is a good opportunity for me to learn a foreign language.
+I recently learned a proverb: "It’s hard to see what is right under your nose."
+I’d like to remember this proverb by using a real example.

-Last week, I visited Seijo-gakuenmae in my neighborhood for shopping.
-After shopping, I stopped by a roof garden on the Seijo Corty Shopping Mall.
-It’s close to my house, but it was my first visit.
-As soon as I arrived at the garden, I found a nice train observation deck.
-I didn't know there was such a nice spot nearby my house.
-“It's hard to see what is right under your nose.”
-That's exactly how it is.
+Last week, I went shopping in Seijo-gakuenmae, my neighborhood.
+After that, I stopped by the roof garden of the Seijo Corty Shopping Mall.
+It’s close to my house, but it was actually my first visit.
+As soon as I arrived at the garden, I found a wonderful train observation deck.
+I hadn’t realized there was such a nice spot so close to home.
+“It’s hard to see what is right under your nose.”
+That’s exactly how it felt.

-Enough with the preamble, please look at the top photo.
-You can see a straight quadruple track on the Odakyu line.
-Two trains are traveling together.
-They are the EMU Tokyo Metro 16000 series (left) and the Odakyu 8000 series (right).
-The former is traveling on the express train track.
-On the other hand, the latter is travelling on the local train track.
-They are beautifully shining bathing in the afternoon sun.
-Don’t you get excited?
+Enough with the preamble—please look at the top photo.
+You can see a straight quadruple track on the Odakyu Line.
+Two trains are running side by side: the EMU Tokyo Metro 16000 series (left) and the Odakyu 8000 series (right).
+The former is on the express track, while the latter is on the local track.
+Both shine beautifully in the afternoon sun.
+Doesn’t it make you excited?
 Even better, there are comfortable benches surrounded by trees on this deck.
-Sitting on the bench, I could enjoy relaxing time.
+Sitting on one of them, I was able to enjoy a relaxing time.

-Roof garden of Seijo Corty shopping mall is surrounded by trees
+The roof garden of Seijo Corty Shopping Mall, surrounded by trees

 Thursday, 24 July 2025

-EMU 3200 Series: New Model on the Keisei Line
+EMU 3200 Series: A New Model on the Keisei Line

-Along with Tobu Railway, Keisei Electric Railway also put into commission a new commuter train.
-Its name is the EMU 3200 series.
+Along with Tobu Railway, Keisei Electric Railway has also introduced a new commuter train: the EMU 3200 series.

-Let me review Keisei Electric Railway to start.
-It’s one of the major private railway companies in the Tokyo metropolitan area.
-Keisei absorbed Shin-Keisei Electric Railway this year, and owns a total of 178.8-kilometer-long railway network in the eastern part of Tokyo and the northern Chiba Prefecture.
-The Narita airport access express, "Skyliner", is famous for being Keisei's flagship train.
+Let me start by reviewing Keisei Electric Railway.
+It is one of the major private railway companies in the Tokyo metropolitan area.
+This year, Keisei absorbed Shin-Keisei Electric Railway, and now operates a 178.8-kilometer railway network in eastern Tokyo and northern Chiba Prefecture.
+Its airport access express, the "Skyliner", is well known as Keisei’s flagship train.

-Now, let's head to the main topic.
-The first set of the EMU 3200 series debuted on February 22nd.
-Keisei plans to introduce a total of 90 units of the 3200 series.
+Now, let’s move on to the main topic.
+The first set of the EMU 3200 series debuted on February 22.
+Keisei plans to introduce a total of 90 units.
 The main concept of the 3200 series is to improve operational flexibility.
-One trainset is basically composed of 8 cars, but can be operated as 6 or 4-car train as well.
-As you know, Keisei experienced drastic decreasing of passengers bound for Narita Airport during the COVID-19 calamity.
-In contrast, number of inbound tourists, who take the Keisei line between from Narita Airport to the downtown Tokyo area, has drastically increased since 2023.
-The operational flexibility depending on the situation is essential for Keisei.
-For that purpose, we can see the coupling between driver’s cab side of the leading car and the middle car on the 3200 series (see the photo below).
-This type of irregular train formation is hardly seen in recent years in Tokyo.
-Finding such rarity is the greatest pleasure for trainspotters like me.
+A standard trainset consists of eight cars, but it can also be operated as a six- or four-car train.
+As you know, Keisei experienced a drastic decrease in passengers bound for Narita Airport during the COVID-19 pandemic.
+In contrast, the number of inbound tourists traveling on the Keisei Line between Narita Airport and downtown Tokyo has increased significantly since 2023.
+Operational flexibility, depending on demand, is therefore essential for Keisei.
+For that reason, the 3200 series features couplings between the driver’s cab of the leading car and a middle car (see the photo below).
+Such irregular train formations have rarely been seen in Tokyo in recent years.
+Discovering this kind of rarity is one of the greatest pleasures for trainspotters like me.

-Coupling between the middle car (left) and driver’s cab side of the leading car (right)
+Coupling between the middle car (left) and the driver’s cab of the leading car (right)

-Official information about the EMU 3200 series by Keisei Electric Railway (in Japanese):
+Official information about the EMU 3200 series (in Japanese), provided by Keisei Electric Railway:

 Monday, 21 July 2025